jnear/cs202-assignments/README.md

 ## Assignment Submission

 This repository contains the skeleton of each assignment's solution.
-The only file you will need to change is `Compiler.hs`.
-When you submit your assignment solution on Blackboard, you should upload *only* the `Compiler.hs` file.
+The only file you will need to change is `compiler.py`.
+When you submit your assignment solution on Blackboard, you should upload *only* the `compiler.py` file.
 Please do not change any other files; I won't have access to changes you make to other files when grading your assignments.